Gabertho/PathPursuit/README.md

 ## Navigation
 For navigation, we use an implementation of the Pure Pursuit Path Tracking algorithm.
 It computes the angular velocity command that moves the robot from its current position to reach some look-ahead point in front of the robot, while the linear velocity is assumed constant.
 Speed ​​commands are published in the /robot/cmd_vel topic.

+We used, as base, the Pure Pursuit implementation provided at: https://github.com/leofansq/ROS_Pure_Pursuit.

 Here is the Pure Pursuit basics: